So, what happens on our community health fairs?

 The fairs now take place on Friday mornings at different locations around the city.

-A typical fair is attended by 60 to 100 people, with everyone from babies to the elderly.
+A typical fair is attended by 40 to 60 people, with everyone from babies to the elderly.
 All attendees have minimal income.
 For this reason, the medicine and consultations we provide are without charge.

 We typically set up at 8 am and finish between 12 noon and 1 pm.
-Our team is divided into different roles including triage, consultation tables, and pharmacy.
+Our team is divided into different roles, including triage, consultation tables, and pharmacy.

 Who will we see

 Patient profiles depend on where each fair takes place.
 However, you will see a wide range of primary health issues.
-Take a look at some recent Community Health Fairs Statistics you can also see photos from recent fairs on our facebook page www.facebook.com/MedicalElectives

 It can be noisy